On Sabbatical Spring 2017

-Dr. Powell teaches Christian theology.
-Her courses cover the traditional loci of systematic theology but focus on the perspectives of non-dominant groups on those topics.
+Dr. Powell's teaching and research in Christian theology investigates the perspectives of non-dominant groups on theological method and doctrine.
 Her courses consider feminist theology, black liberation theology, post-colonial theology, Latin American liberation theology, and contributions from disability studies, among others.

 She has studied Christian action related to immigration and life on the borderlands while residing in Nogales, Mexico.
 She is also a member of the faculty of the Women and Gender Studies department.
 She enjoys planning trips, getting outdoors, finding ways to use the harvest from her family garden, and hosting poetry readings.